Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Exploring Private Campgrounds and RV Parks

-Prefer something a bit more glamorous?
-Connecticut has you covered!
-This state has lots of private parks.
+If you prefer more amenities, Connecticut has lots of private campgrounds.
 You can try your hand at glamping or just enjoy having access to clean bathrooms with hot showers, laundry facilities, swimming pools, and dump stations.

 Boondocking in Connecticut

-Lastly, there is the option of boondocking in Connecticut.
-Unfortunately, boondocking can be a bit more difficult to find in Connecticut than some other states, but there are a few gems out there.
+There is also the option of boondocking in Connecticut.
+Boondocking can be a bit more difficult to find in Connecticut than in some other states, but there are a few gems out there.

 Planning Your Itinerary